uabrc/uabrc.github.io/docs/glossary.md

 ### C

-**section:cores**
-:   Individual processing units within a CPU that can execute tasks.

 **section:Cheaha**
 :   A shared cluster computing environment for UAB researchers

 **section:Compute node**
 :   A dedicated server in an Cheaha cluster designed to perform computational tasks.

+**section:Core**
+:   Individual processing unit within a CPU that can execute tasks.

 ### D